Ferries from

 The Naze to Wadomari ferry is the main ferry route from Amami Island to Okinoerabu.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-How long is the ferry from Amami Island to Okinoerabu
+How long is the ferry from Amami Island to Okinoerabu?

 How far is Amami Island from Okinoerabu?

-Amami Island to Okinoerabu ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Amami Island to Okinoerabu ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Naze to Wadomari

-Amami Island to Okinoerabu Ferry Offers and Discounts
+Amami Island to Okinoerabu ferry offers and discounts

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 How to book ferry tickets from Amami Island to Okinoerabu